 I would have gone and filmed in Cuba with Cuban artist, Maria Magdalena Campos Pons.

 I’m currently writing a screenplay, but anything is possible!
 I’m most inspired to tell powerful stories about the human experience in hopes to inform and change the way people see the world.
+Watch the trailer.

 The interesting film called Bernice about Bernice Steinbaum.
 The short documentary by filmmaker, Kristina Sorge, tells the story of the pioneer and instigator who was singularly dedicated to finding and exhibiting female artists of color – largely marginalized or ignored in New York’s art world in the 1970s and 1980s.
 As a gallery owner, first in New York and then Miami, Steinbaum became a mentor and advocate for her artists and helped them gain major museum exhibitions, prestigious awards and worldwide recognition.